 Aonaga Jibai Cucumber

-Exceptionally sweet, tender, and above all--tough.
+Exceptionally sweet, tender, and above all -- hardy.
 Aonaga Jibai is one of our finds from a recent seed saving expedition to Japan.
 Known in the southern islands of Japan, the seeds have been preserved over generations by an old family in Beppu City on Kyushu Island.
 The long, slender 8-inch fruit is bitter free and super sweet with inconspicuous seeds, making it a perfect marketing cucumber with flavor that stands out from the rest!
-From the 1939 seed catalog of Tanaka & Co.
-“Hardiness and prolific bearing character are meritorious features of Japanese varieties of cucumber.
+The1939 seed catalog of Tanaka & Co. said: “Hardiness and prolific bearing character are meritorious features of Japanese varieties of cucumber.
 They withstand drought, moisture and attack of fungoid disease to a remarkable degree.”

 Armenian Yard-Long Cucumber

-(Cucumis melo) Light-green, mild-tasting, deeply ribbed fruit.
+(Cucumis melo) Light green, mild tasting, deeply ribbed fruit.
 The elongated fruit yields uniform, easily digestible, fluted slices.
 They are apt to twist and coil growing on the ground, but develop nice and straight when hanging from a trellis.
-Fruit reaches over 24 inches long, but best harvested at about 15 inches.
-The classic Armenian “cucumber” which is actually a melon genetically.
+Fruit reaches over 24 inches long, but is best harvested at about 15 inches.
+This classic Armenian “cucumber” is actually a melon genetically.

 Beit Alpha Cucumber

-A delicious, very sweet cucumber that is usually picked small and does not need peeling, as the skin is very tender.
-This variety is very popular in the Mediterranean, having been developed in Israel at a kibbutz farm.
-Now becoming popular with Americans because of the fruit’s fine flavor and high yields.
-It is also burpless and have great shelf life.
+A delicious, very sweet cucumber that is usually picked small and does not need peeling as the skin is very tender.
+This variety is very popular in the Mediterranean, having been developed in Israel at a kibbutz farm, and it is now becoming popular with Americans because of the fruit’s fine flavor and high yields.
+This cuke is also burpless and has great shelf life.
 A parthenocarpic variety, you can grow in a greenhouse without pollinators.

 Chicago Pickling Cucumber